dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Ramp up

-Ramping up slowly and allowing more people in the organization to get experience on low risk projects would be the safe bet.
+Ramping up slowly and allowing more people in the organization to get experience on low risk projects could be a low risk way of introducing F#.
+[A developer could learn the syntax this way without taking the productivity hit of learning a new paradigm](https://youtu.be/qPlYbHKvk4g?t=376).
+Mark Seemann has talked about how he initially just did OOP with F# and slowly incorporated functional ideas.
+In Mark's case I think he was leaning toward functional concepts anyway.
+Without a push to do so a developer could remain a 100% OO programmer while using F#.
+Even worse, a developer doing this might then decide that F# provides no benefits.
+So a slow ramp up comes with it's own risks.

 ### Maturity of deployment